fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 This takes about 8 seconds to render using CPU threads (default).

-I used Plots.jl for the heatmap instead of Makie, since it was a little more convenient at the time -- as a note, I am personally trying to transition to Makie but find Plots to be faster in general.
+I used Plots.jl for the heatmap instead of Makie, since it was a little more convenient at the time.

-The current default ValueFunction colours pixels by the affine parameter value (proper time) where the geodesic terminated, which can give a mild impression of three dimensionality.
+The current default `ValueFunction` colours pixels by the affine parameter value (proper time) where the geodesic terminated, which can give a mild impression of three dimensionality by restricting the colour map.

 ### Falling teapot

-We can write a little script and animate a teapot falling towards a Kerr black hole.
-To do this, we move the teapot and render again:
+Here is a little script that animates a teapot falling towards a Kerr black hole.
+To do this, the teapot is moved rendered again:

 ```julia
 n = 30          # number of frames